lgreski/cleaningdata/README.md

   2. Eliminate all measurements other than means and standard deviations from the measurement data, which contains 561 different measurements taken on the smartphone.
   3. Create descriptive activity names to name each activity in the data set.
   4. Label all variables in the data set with descriptive variable names.
-  5. Create an output data file from the result of steps 1 - 4, an independent tidy data set that contains the <a name="averagereq">average</a> of each variable for each activity.
+  5. Create an output data file from the result of steps 1 - 4, an independent tidy data set that contains the average of each variable for each activity.

 Additional project requirements include:
 * Submit a link to a [GitHub repository](https://github.com/lgreski/cleaningdata) with the code for performing your analysis.
 The code should have a file [run_analysis.R](https://github.com/lgreski/cleaningdata/blob/master/run_analysis.R) in the main directory that can be run as long as the Samsung data is in the working directory